Online Reinforcement Learning in Non-Stationary Context-Driven Environments

+\paragraph{Buffer Management.} To avoid storing all interactions in $B_a$, we use reservoir sampling~\citep{vitter1985random}; we randomly replace old interactions with new ones with probability $\frac{n_{b}}{n_{s}}$, where $n_b$ is the buffer size and $n_s$ is the total interactions thus far.
+Reservoir sampling guarantees that the interactions in the buffer are a uniformly random subset of the full set of interactions.
+For a pseudo-code see \S\ref{sec:lcpo_reservoir} in the Appendix.

-To realize $W(B_a, B_r)$, we treat it as an out-of-distribution detection (OOD) task.
-A variety of methods can be used for this in practice (\S\ref{sec:eval}).
-For example, we can compute the Mahalanobis distance, i.e. the normalized distance of each experience's input, with respect to the average input in $B_r$, and deem any distance above a certain threshold \gls{ood}.
+\paragraph{Difference detector.} To realize $W(B_a, B_r)$, we treat it as an \gls{ood} detection task.
+A variety of methods can be used in practice (\S\ref{sec:eval}), e.g., we can compute the Mahalanobis distance~\citep{mahalanobis2018generalized}~---~the normalized distance of each experience's context with respect to the average context in $B_r$~---~and deem any distance above a certain threshold to be \gls{ood}.
+To avoid a high computational overhead when sampling from $W(B_a, B_r)$, we sample a larger batch from $B_a$, and keep the state-context pairs that are \gls{ood} with respect to $B_r$.
+If not enough different samples exist, we do not apply the constraint for that update.
+For a pseudo-code and further implementation details about the \gls{ood} detector, see \S\ref{sec:lcpo_ood_dist} and \S\ref{sec:lcpo_ood_sample}.